ISP2018/tictactoe-start/README.md

 1. There is a serious **bug** in Version 1.0.
 You need to fix it immediately!
 Bug is described in class.
 2. Commit (save) your work on the local `dev` branch.
 3. Switch back to `master` and checkout the VER_1.0 revision.
 This is probably still the HEAD on master.
 4. Verify that you can reproduce the bug.
+Can you?
 5. Add an issue on Github with label **bug** (the red label):
    > Title: Player can still move after game is over.
    > Description: